 If you have this type of mortgage, you’ll probably have to find a way to convert to a standard mortgage (repaying any shared equity or government loan in the process) before considering getting consent to let.

 - If you can’t find tenants for your home for whatever reason, you’ll be in the stressful situation of meeting the mortgage payments as well as rent or mortgage on the home you move to

-- You’ll also have to meet any other landlord obligations like fitting smoke alarms and getting a gas safety certificate for the boiler.
+- You’ll also have to meet any other landlord obligations like fitting smoke alarms and getting a gas safety certificate for the boiler

 As consent to let is usually only granted for a limited length of time, you’ll have to think about what to do when it ends.